Corporate Services Contact Us

 Table of Contents

-A company is generally understood as a business entity shaped by a group of individuals.
-Since it comes into existence as per law, there is a list of statutory compliance checklists for private limited companies and for otherwise as well which have been explained hereby.
+Since it comes into existence as per law, there is a list of statutory compliance checklists for private limited companies and for otherwise as well, which have been explained hereby.

 Statutory Compliance Checklist For Companies In India

 A startup business may be given a try casually and may be dropped if things do not go well.
 However, if such a startup has been incorporated as per The Companies Act, 2013, it is not a casual affair.
 There is a list of statutory compliances for companies in India that have to be religiously satisfied.
-It may vary for industries as well, for example, statutory compliance checklist for manufacturing companies that require adherence with FSSAI or ISI etc. Any defect or ignorance in the list of statutory compliance for private limited companies or otherwise may be an invitation to a lot of legal trouble.
+It may vary for industries as well, for example, a statutory compliance checklist for manufacturing companies that require adherence to FSSAI or ISI, etc. Any defect or ignorance in the list of statutory compliance for private limited companies or otherwise may be an invitation to a lot of legal trouble.

 What are the statutory compliances in India?

 To get into the technicalities of statutory compliance checklists for companies in India, one should understand the concept first.
 The term ‘statutory’ means rules and regulations, and ‘compliance’ means adherence to or obeying/ complying with.
 The government sets certain regulations or regulatory compliance to be followed by a company for the welfare of the employees.
-One should know monthly compliance for private limited companies as well as the other setup to evade any regulatory compliance trouble.
+One should know monthly compliance for private limited companies as well as other setups to evade any regulatory compliance trouble.

 Statutory Compliance List Under Companies Act, 2013